Our Best Homemade Coleslaw

 1/2 cup loosely packed fresh parsley leaves, coarsely chopped

-1 cup (225 grams) mayonnaise, try our homemade mayonnaise recipe
+1 cup (225g) mayonnaise, try homemade mayonnaise

-2 tablespoons apple cider vinegar or more to taste
+2 tablespoons apple cider vinegar

 2 tablespoons Dijon mustard or coarse ground mustard